Gloamglozer/plotly.js/smith_api.md

     Type: data array
     Assigns id labels to each datum.
 These ids for object constancy of data points during animation.
 Should be an array of strings, not numbers or any other type.

-### Attributes that will be removed or changed

--   x
-    Parent: data[type=scattersmith]
-    Type: data array
-    Sets the x coordinates.

--   x0
-    Parent: data[type=scattersmith]
-    Type: number or categorical coordinate string
-    Default: 0
-    Alternate to `x`.
-Builds a linear space of x coordinates.
-Use with `dx` where `x0` is the starting coordinate and `dx` the step.

--   dx
-    Parent: data[type=scattersmith]
-    Type: number
-    Default: 1
-    Sets the x coordinate step.
-See `x0` for more info.

--   y
-    Parent: data[type=scattersmith]
-    Type: data array
-    Sets the y coordinates.

--   y0
-    Parent: data[type=scattersmith]
-    Type: number or categorical coordinate string
-    Default: 0
-    Alternate to `y`.
-Builds a linear space of y coordinates.
-Use with `dy` where `y0` is the starting coordinate and `dy` the step.

--   dy
-    Parent: data[type=scattersmith]
-    Type: number
-    Default: 1
-    Sets the y coordinate step.
-See `y0` for more info.

 -   text
     Parent: data[type=scattersmith]
     Type: string or array of strings
     Default: ""
-    Sets text elements associated with each (x,y) pair.
+    Sets text elements associated with each impedance point.
 If a single string, the same string appears over all the data points.
-If an array of string, the items are mapped in order to the this trace's (x,y) coordinates.
+If an array of string, the items are mapped in order to each impedance in the trace.
 If trace `hoverinfo` contains a "text" flag and "hovertext" is not set, these elements will be seen in the hover labels.

 -   textposition
     Parent: data[type=scattersmith]
     Type: enumerated or array of enumerateds , one of ( "top left" | "top center" | "top right" | "middle left" | "middle center" | "middle right" | "bottom left" | "bottom center" | "bottom right" )
     Default: "middle center"
-    Sets the positions of the `text` elements with respects to the (x,y) coordinates.
+    Sets the positions of the `text` elements with respect to the impedance point.

+### Attributes that will be removed or changed

+-   ~~x~~ z_ohms_re
+    Parent: data[type=scattersmith]
+    Type: data array
+    Sets the real part of a non-normalized impedance trace.

+-   ~~x0~~

+-   ~~dx~~

+-   ~~y~~ z_ohms_im
+    Parent: data[type=scattersmith]
+    Type: data array
+    Sets the imaginary part of a non-normalized impedance trace.

+-   ~~y0~~

+-   ~~dy~~

 -   texttemplate
     Parent: data[type=scattersmith]